aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-processing/specify-wkb-variant-on-translation/_index.md

 | **Incorrect SRID** | Using the default `WkbVariant.Standard` loses SRID. | Always use `WkbVariant.ExtendedPostGis` when SRID preservation is required. |
 | **License exception** | Running without a valid license in production. | Apply a temporary or full license before executing the code in a production environment. |

-## FAQ's
-### Is Aspose.GIS for .NET compatible with all versions of .NET?
-Aspose.GIS for .NET is designed to be compatible with various versions of .NET, ensuring flexibility and accessibility for developers.

-### Can I request support or assistance while using Aspose.GIS for .NET?
-Yes, you can seek support and assistance through the dedicated [Aspose.GIS forum](https://forum.aspose.com/c/gis/33), where experts and fellow developers can address your queries.

-### Does Aspose.GIS for .NET offer a free trial?
-Yes, you can explore the features and capabilities of Aspose.GIS for .NET through a free trial available at [this link](https://releases.aspose.com/).

-### How can I obtain a temporary license for Aspose.GIS for .NET?
-You can obtain a temporary license by visiting the [temporary license page](https://purchase.aspose.com/temporary-license/) and following the provided instructions.

-### Where can I purchase a license for Aspose.GIS for .NET?
-You can purchase a license for Aspose.GIS for .NET from the purchase page at [this link](https://purchase.aspose.com/buy).

 ## Frequently Asked Questions
 **Q: Can I use the EWKB file with PostGIS?**
 A: Yes, the `ExtendedPostGis` variant produces EWKB that includes SRID, which PostGIS can read directly.